 One of the most striking messages related to the other major challenges – aside from Brexit - that British businesses are facing.
 These include advances in technology, increasing population, the strain on natural resources and infrastructure, income inequality, the productivity gap and a high level of national debt.

-Commenting on the event, Simon Slater CEO of Thomson Snell & Passmore, who chaired the Forum said:
+Thomson Snell & Passmore's CEO who chaired the Forum said:

 “This was an interesting and thoroughly informative event on the potential impact of this enormous economic and political event.
 It was great to be able to collate the views of business leaders in the South East, who are uniquely placed to understand the challenges and opportunities that Brexit brings.
 I was pleased by the fact that when we asked delegates how confident they felt about the economy in the next 12 months, their levels of optimism grew during the course of the Forum, from what was already a high level.
 This shows that professional advisers, must continue to help businesses prepare for what could come next, not simply in relation to risk, but also the many opportunites Brexit will bring.
 We are positively embracing this new landscape and look forward to continuing to support our clients during this period of uncertainty, as we have done for generations.”